CJButton/mangaReads/docs/sample_state.md

       id: 1,
       title: "Ruroni Kenshin",
       author: "Nobuhiro Watsuki",
       synopsis: "The story begins during the 11th year of the Meiji period in Japan and follows a former assassin from the Bakumatsu, known as Hitokiri Battosai.
-After his work against the bakufu, Hitokiri Battosai disappears to become Himura Kenshin: a wandering samurai who protects the people of Japan with a vow of never to take another life."
+After his work against the bakufu, Hitokiri Battosai disappears to become Himura Kenshin: a wandering samurai who protects the people of Japan with a vow of never to take another life.",
       img_url: "url goes here"
     }
   }